Attendance Line: (630) 937-8003

 We are proud of our dedicated, experienced staff and enthusiastic learners at Alice Gustafson Elementary School.
 It is our desire to keep you informed of all that is taking place at school.
 School updates will be sent to you through our weekly e-newsletter and AGS Facebook and Twitter feeds.
 Be sure to follow along.

 Morning arrivals and afternoon pickups via car in the diamond lane on the east side of AGS can get very congested unless everyone follows the same procedures.
 Please note the following:

 - No parking/standing is allowed in the diamond lane circle drive on the east side.

-- Drivers who move through the diamond lane are expected to pull all the way up, past the entry doors and come to a momentary stop to allow student(s) to exit the car, then proceed out of the circle drive.
+- Drivers who move through the diamond lane are expected to pull up, past the entry doors, and come to a momentary stop to allow student(s) to exit the car, then proceed out of the circle drive.

 - Students should exit the car from the right of the vehicle, safely away from passing traffic.